CIF results announced – What are your options?

-However, just because you can’t appeal your CIF application does not mean your project is ineligible for future bidding rounds.
-Instead, you may require a more considered and extensive bid proposal, with stronger supporting material.
+However, if your bid was unsuccessful, this doesn’t mean your project is ineligible for future bidding rounds.
+Instead, you may require a more considered and extensive bid, with stronger supporting material.

-You now have time to prepare for action for next year’s funding application process, which gives you a significant advantage.
-To ensure your next bid has sufficient evidential material to support it, consider a strategic condition survey of your school buildings or a carefully considered development plan.
-This strategy will provide more robust data for next year’s submission, including real-world figures and accurate costings, which will maximise your chance of success.
-The importance of realistic cost evidence was demonstrated in the ESFA’s decision to increase the weighting of the cost element from 15% to 25% in this year’s assessment strategy.
+You now have time to prepare for next year’s funding application process.
+To ensure your next bid is supported by strong evidence, a strategic condition survey of your school buildings or a carefully considered school development plan should be considered.
+This will provide more robust data for next year’s submission, including real-world figures and accurate costings, which will maximise your chance of success!

-AHR is already looking toward the 2020/21 CIF bidding round and welcome the opportunity to help academies kickstart their approach and secure more funding next year.
+We are already looking toward the 2021/22 CIF bidding round and welcome the opportunity to help you kickstart your approach and secure funding next year.

-If you would like to work with a professional consultant with CIF experience, please get in touch at firstname.lastname@example.org.
-We can assist you with putting your bid together free of charge and have helped many academies to do so.
+If you’d like to discuss how we can help you, please get in touch by emailing firstname.lastname@example.org.
+We can assist you with putting your bid together free of charge and have successfully helped many academies to do so.